guettli/deadends-of-it/README.md

 Sometime specific solutions are better, sometimes general solutions are better.

-It would have been better if Norway had supported Debian with the invested money (and time) instead of developing Skolelinux.
-Without financial support, the project fell asleep quite quickly.

 I think this is very good example for "learning from the past".

 Supporting the existing project seems much slower in the beginning and people think "let's build something new for our use case".
 What happens when the initial enthusiasm settles?
 In this case the solution was not specific for schools.
-A reliable and sipmle to set up Linux server has many use cases.
+A reliable and simple to set up Linux server has many use cases.
 It is better to join forces instead of trying to build something new.

 Skolinux advertises with: